petereichinger/custom-properties/README.md

 Attribute that shows a help box.
 This is a decorator.

+### Min / Max

+These Attributes limit a `float` field to a minimum or maximum respectively.

 ### MinMax

 Interprets `Vector2` and `Vector2Int` values as a minmax range.